k0shk0sh/EasyVersion/README.md

 properties upon completion.

 - Next Major
-  - Updates the version to the next possible major version and resets snapshot, minor and patch.
+  - Updates the version to the next possible major version and resets snapshot, minor & patch.
   - `./gradlew nextMajor`

 - Next Minor
-  - Updates the version to the next possible minor version and resets patch.
+  - Updates the version to the next possible minor version and resets patch & snapshot.
   - `./gradlew nextMinor`

 - Next Patch
-  - Updates the version to the next patch version.
+  - Updates the version to the next patch version and resets snapshot.
   - `./gradlew nextPatch`

 - Next Snapshot
-  - Updates the snapshot version with either of one the snapshot definition.
+  - Updates the snapshot version with either one of the snapshot definition supplied in plugin configuration.
   - `./gradlew nextSnapshot`

 ## EasyVersion Properties